Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 Whether fresh or dried, fruit is vital to the health of parrots.
 The fruits highest in calcium include:

-If a bird develops a taste for sweet treats, it can experience gastrointestinal distress, like diarrhea.
-That’s why offering pet parrots different types of fruit and veg in moderation is important.
+If a parrot develops a taste for sweet treats, it may experience gastrointestinal distress, like diarrhea.

 Hypocalcemia in birds

-Oatmeal is high in calcium.
 A 100-gram serving of oatmeal contains around 80 mg of calcium.
 Half a cup of oats offers more calcium than an 8 oz glass of cow’s milk.
+Oatmeal is healthier when raw.

-Eggs are a good source of calcium, protein, and other essential nutrients for parrots.
+Eggs contain calcium, protein, and other essential nutrients.

-If you don’t mind cleaning up a little mess afterward, offer a parrot a boiled egg.
+If you don’t mind cleaning up the mess afterward, offer a parrot a boiled egg.
 It’ll enjoy making its way through the eggshell, where most calcium is found.

 Alternatively, you can also grind eggshells and sprinkle them over other foods.

-Birds can benefit from the calcium in the shell and vitamin D3 in the yolk.
-As discussed, birds can’t absorb calcium into the body without sufficient vitamin D and magnesium.
+Parrots can benefit from the calcium in the shell and vitamin D3 in the yolk.
+As discussed, parrots can’t absorb calcium into the body without sufficient vitamin D and magnesium.

-Milk is vital for healthy bones due to its high calcium content.
-Unfortunately, parrots can’t take advantage of this due to the presence of lactose in cow’s milk and associated dairy products like cheese.
+Milk is vital for healthy bones because it has a high calcium content.
+Unfortunately, parrots can’t consume milk due to lactose in cow’s milk and dairy products like cheese.

 Lactose is a sugar found in most dairy products and is broken down by lactase, an enzyme in the body.